INTERVIEW: AES+F - BLURRING THE LINES

 In your opinion, what is the fundamental difference between content production and art-making?

-Your work can be described as both psychedelic and social political.
+Your work can be described as both psychedelic and sociopolitical.
 How do you go about marrying the two?

-Having created pieces for decades now, under different political regimes.
-Have politics ever gotten in the way of your creative process?
+Having created pieces for decades now, under different political regimes, has politics ever gotten in the way of your creative process?

 Whenever the world is going through an economic crisis, Art is almost always the first thing to be deemed expendable.
 How important is Art in times of crisis?